 Note that because FRED uses levels and rounded data as published by the source, calculations of percentage changes and/or growth rates in some series may not be identical to those in the original releases.
 The following formulas are used: Change: … Continue reading

 FRED uses business cycle turning points determined by the National Bureau of Economic Research (NBER) for recession shading on graphs.
 Although recessions may end before the NBER determines the official end date, FRED graphs will continue to display shading for … Continue reading

-If you have questions about the data in the FRED® database, please send us an email or give us call at (314) 444-3733.
+If you have questions about the data in the FRED® database, please send us an email.
 We are available Monday through Friday, 8 a.m. to 4:00 p.m.
-Central Time, and respond to all … Continue reading
+Central Time, and respond to all email inquiries within two business days.

 A (free) FRED account allows you to save all the graphs you create.
 You can choose whether you want them to automatically update as new data are released.
 To save a graph, click the “Account Tools” button below the graph. … Continue reading

 You can create a customized formula to combine two series on one graph line.
 To do so, above the graph, click the “EDIT GRAPH” button.
 In the pop-up box that appears, click the “EDIT LINE” tab.
 (If you have more … Continue reading

 Above the graph, click the “EDIT GRAPH” button.
 In the pop-up box that appears, click the “ADD LINE” tab.
 Click the text box and type keywords for the series you want to add.
 A list of the most popular suggestions will … Continue reading